978 words

 • --create-namespace only creates the release namespace (the one you pass with --namespace).

-Tip: Avoid hardcoding metadata.namespace unless you really need to — otherwise helm template | kubectl apply might push resources to default.
+Tip: Try not to hardcode metadata.namespace unless you genuinely need to.
+Otherwise helm template | kubectl apply might quietly shove your resources into default.

 Storage Drivers#